 - I could take a bird’s eye view of the passage and talk about the law, or God’s rules, in general.

 All four are pretty grown-up stuff.
-One could conceivably deal with divorce or adultery, there are more ways for these to go wrong than for them to be really helpful.
+One could conceivably deal with divorce or adultery, but there are more ways for these to go wrong than for them to be really helpful.

 The preacher’s task is to find the issue that goes most directly to a child’s experience of life and a child’s life of faith.
 I think there is lots to work with in what Jesus says about the command against murder.